SM City Laoag

 SM City Laoag is a shopping mall located in Airport Road, Laoag, Philippines.
 It is the fourth SM Supermall and the largest in the Ilocos Region, the first in the province of Ilocos Norte, and the 88th in the Philippines.
 It is owned and operated by SM Prime Holdings.
-It has a total retail area of 51,000 square meters (12.60 acres and 5.1 ha), a total gross floor area of 113,000 square meters (1,220,000 sq feet).
+It has a total gross leasable area of 51,000 square meters and a total gross floor area of 92,000 square meters (1,220,000 sq feet).

 History

 Media reports and social media posts about the proposed mall began circulating around 2010.
 In 2014, the project was publicly announced, with partial payments made to landowners.

 Additionally, SM Prime began scouting the area shortly after the opening of Robinsons Ilocos, which opened in late 2009.

 Construction

 Site clearing and the installment of blue fences, began on June 19, 2023, and construction began at the end of 2023.
 The mall was originally supposed to open on October 25, 2024, but was delayed for an unknown reason; however, tropical cyclones likely played a role.
 It was also supposed to open by Christmas 2024, but was again delayed without any stated reason.

 The mall officially opened on May 30, 2025, following its soft opening and blessing on May 29, 2025, when most stores and services were already operational.
 During the soft opening, several establishments held their own inauguration ceremonies and programs.